Raster2Seq: Polygon Sequence Generation for Floorplan Reconstruction: Experiments

 \subsection{Qualitative Results}

-We provide visual comparisons with the RoomFormer model over CubiCasa5K test samples in \cref{fig:vis_comp_cubi} and WAFFLE images in \cref{fig:gallery_waffle}.
+We provide qualitative examples of our method over Structured3D-B dataset in \cref{fig:gallery} and CubbiCasa5K and on unseen WAFFLE samples in \cref{fig:teaser}.
+In a meantime, we provide visual comparisons with the RoomFormer model over CubiCasa5K test samples in \cref{fig:vis_comp_cubi} and WAFFLE images in \cref{fig:gallery_waffle}.
 In both cases, the models are trained over the CubiCasa5K train set.
 These figures illustrate superior visual quality compared to the RoomFormer baseline.
 In particular, we observe that the RoomFormer model often yields "short-cut" triangular polygons (\emph{e.g.}, leftmost example in \cref{fig:vis_comp_cubi}), while our model allows for more accurately reconstructing the floorplan's structure.

 In \cref{fig:vis_comp_r2g}, we compare our method with Raster2Graph on their dataset.
 As clearly seen, our method achieves superior reconstruction quality compared to other counterparts.
 Notably, Raster2Graph often fails to recover complete floorplan structures, while our approach remains robust across diverse layouts.
-Note that we only show the structural predictions (without semantics) both here and in the zero-shot generalization experiment over WAFFLE (\cref{fig:gallery_waffle}), as semantic annotations often vary across different datasets.
-In particular, doors and windows may have different appearances (as illustrated, for instance, by the qualitative results in \cref{fig:gallery} and \cref{fig:vis_comp_cubi}).

-\textbf{Downstream Application}.
-Vectorizing rasterized floorplans enables a range of downstream computational tasks that are difficult or impossible to perform directly in pixel space.
-As a concrete demonstration, we showcase its potential for controllable 3D scene generation.
-Given a vectorized floorplan, we construct a coarse 3D volume by extruding its boundary geometry along the vertical axis.
-This volume serves as explicit spatial guidance for a pretrained 3D generative model (\emph{i.e.}, TRELLIS~\cite{xiang2025structured}), using the test-time approach introduced in SpaceControl~\cite{fedele2025spacecontrol}.
-Figure \ref{fig:generation} shows several examples.
-These results illustrate that floorplan vectorization provides a strong geometric prior, allowing the 3D generative model to faithfully reproduce complex architectural layouts from a single input RGB image, while maintaining global structural consistency.